ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 - What's the main difference between ChannelOS and Yodeck?

 - Yodeck is built around dedicated player hardware and a traditional CMS workflow (devices, media libraries, playlists, layouts).
-ChannelOS runs in any TV browser with no app to install, drafts shows with AI, and is designed for non-technical operators rather than AV teams.
+ChannelOS runs in any TV browser, drafts shows with AI, and is designed for non-technical operators rather than AV teams.

 - Does ChannelOS need a media player device like Yodeck?